MarcoMatarazzo/cloudflare-terraform-importer/README.md

 * one zone_name.tf file for each zone
 * one import-zone_name.sh shell script to actually import the enumerated resources in your .tfstate

+You probably want to make the shell script executable:

+    chmod +x *.sh

 ### Import into Terraform

-At this point, you will just need to move the files in your terraform directory and execute the shell scripts (you will need to make them executable).
+Move the files in your terraform directory.

-Note: if you choose to have better resource names in your .tf files, you will have to also change them in the corresponding import script(s).
+You may want to reorganize the .tf files, depending on your situation.
+Note that if you change resource names, you will have to also change them in the corresponding import script(s).
+A better idea could be to slightly edit the python script to generate a more fitting resource name.

+After that, execute the shell scripts that will import the resources.
+They will execute multiple `terraform import` with the needed parameters for your newly added resources.

+You can then check that everything is ok with `terraform plan`.

 ## License